South Africa international Francois Hougaard moved to Sixways in February 2016 on a contract initially till the end of the season.

 Before his move to Sixways, Hougaard was part of the South Africa Sevens side and helped them top the HSBC World Sevens Series in 2016, where they won the Cape Town leg of the tournament and finished runners-up in Wellington to New Zealand.

-The half-back first burst onto the international scene for the Springboks in 2009 before featuring at the 2011 Rugby World Cup and has gone on to make over 35 appearances for his country.
+The half-back first burst onto the international scene for the Springboks in 2009 before featuring at the 2011 Rugby World Cup and has gone on to make 46 appearances for his country.

 Hougaard’s club career began at Western Province before moving to Pretoria to play for Super Rugby side the Bulls.